SAP-samples/teched2025-AD165/exercises/ex1/README.md

 In this exercise, we will create a public workspace from a template that you first upload to your SAP Build Work Zone tenant.
 As you will be working in a shared environment, it is important that you give all objects you create easily identifiable names, e.g. containing your 3-digit user ID which you can also find on your desktop.

-## Exercise 1.1 Uploading a workspace template to SAP Build Work Zone
+## Exercise 1.1 Open the SAP Build Lobby and navigate to SAP Build Work Zone

-After completing these steps you will have uploaded a Center of Excellence workspace template to SAP Build Work Zone, so you can use it for creating a workspace that will serve as an AI Center of Excellence.

 1. To launch SAP Build Work Zone, go to the [Build Lobby](https://ad165-m3ep4xn0.eu10.build.cloud.sap/lobby) and login with the user that is available on your desk and password **Acce$$teched25**.
 <br>![Build Lobby](/exercises/ex1/images/01_01_0010.png)

+2.

 3. to be completed